 WHAT EXACTLY IS A EULOGY?

 A eulogy is simply a speech given at a memorial or funeral.
-It’s usually delivered by a family member, close friend or the priest and it celebrates the life of the deceased.
+It’s usually delivered by a family member or close friend and it celebrates the life of the deceased.

 WHERE TO START